-Within some Learning Areas there is CHOICE between subjects: Arts (Dance, Drama, Music or Visual Arts), Languages (ESOL (English for Speakers of other Languages), French, Literacy, Spanish or Te Reo Māori), Technology (Bio Technology, Design Technology, Design & Visual Communications, Digital Technology or Textiles Technology).
+Within some Learning Areas there is CHOICE between subjects: Arts (Dance, Drama, Music or Visual Arts), Languages (ESOL (English for Speakers of other Languages), French, Literacy, Spanish or Te Reo Māori), Technology (Design Technology, Design & Visual Communications, Digital Technology, Nature of Technology, Robotics or Textiles Technology).

 All students study FIVE Learning Areas: English, Health & Physical Education, Mathematics, Science and Social Science.